qizhenkang/myEnglish/README.md

 My time for study and research is fragmentary, which is the reason why you could see this page.

+### About China

+I'd like to write something about my motherland, China, from the perspective of a native resident.

+#### Developing

+Low-cost university education _makes it possible_ for students from less well-off backgrounds to _have equal access_ to _tertiary education_.
+_Online shopping_ has become a normal part of many students' everyday life.

+#### However

+However, Chinese society is becoming _highly competitive_ nowadays.
+The _ageing population_ and _soaring_ income gap make students feel under increasing pressure to study hard.

 <!-- ### Why is English so significant for non-native English people  -->

 <!-- show perseverance -->